Skip to Content

 It doesn’t take all that much effort to brush him daily, either!
 There are many good everyday brushes that you can get for your German Shepherd’s outer coat that will remove loose hair and debris and keep him looking nice and tidy, but I recommend a slicker brush.

 I like the Hertzko Self-Cleaning Slicker Brush (from Amazon), as it’s also great for removing tangled hair and mats.
-It’s easy to use and clean as it has a button that you click, to remove all the fur from the brush.
+It’s easy to use and clean as it has a button that you click to remove all the fur from the brush.

 “Ohh, that feels so much better!”

-You might not even realize it, but allowing your German Shepherd to drink more water daily can significantly control shedding.
+You might not realize it, but allowing your German Shepherd to drink more water daily can significantly control shedding.
 That’s because dogs tend to shed a little bit more when dehydrating.

 Giving your German Shepherd about one ounce of water for every pound of body weight can improve all areas of his health and limit the amount of hair that ends up all over your house.